AidanDrakeBarrett/CS312RSA/rsa-project-report.md

 *log(y) = n* layers of recursion.
 Within each layer, we will need to perform a multiplication of two integers that are less than or equal to the size of *y*, giving both numbers a size of *O(n)*.
-Multiplying two n-bit numbers is *O(n^2)*, and if we multiply that by the amount of recursive calls we make, we have a total complexity of *O(n^3)*.
+Multiplying two n-bit numbers is *O(n^2)*, and if we multiply that by the number of recursive calls we make, we have a total complexity of *O(n^3)*.

 We can then move on to fermat(). fermat() uses random.randint(1, N - 1), which has a complexity of *O(n)* where *n* is the range between _1_ and _N - 1_ in binary.
-This is because randint() generates *O(log(range))* random bits, and then adds the result to the lower number in the range. after this, it uses the random integer in the mod_exp() algorithm.
+This is because randint() generates *O(log(range))* random bits and then adds the result to the lower number in the range.
+After this, it uses the random integer in the mod_exp() algorithm.
 These are done sequentially, and therefore mod_exp()'s time complexity dominates because it is higher.
 If we assume the value of _k_ to be a constant-- especially since we are using it as a constant in the performance tests-- this means we have _k_ iterations of _O(n^3)_, yielding a time complexity of _O(n^3)_.